-1 Retention Index Group as of the time of the most recent retention index review.
-Exceptions will 2 be identified in writing to the Union representative.
-3 4 7.5(d)(1)a One (1) employee may be subject to the 10% exception if there are one (1) to 5 fourteen (14) employees in the retention rating group; 6 7 7.5(d)(1)b Two (2) employees may be subject to the 10% exception if there are fifteen (15) 8 to twenty-four (24) employees in the retention rating group; 9 10 7.5(d)(1)c Three (3) employees may be subject to the 10% exception if there are twenty-five 11 (25) to thirty-four (34) employees in the retention rating group; 12 13 7.5(d)(1)d Higher numbered retention rating groups may be rounded similarly.
-14 7.5(d)(2) Employees designated for layoff in a retention rating group that is sequenced by levels 15 with a group that has lower levels and which is populated will be allowed a downgrade in lieu of 16 layoff.
-17 18 19 7.5(d)(3) Employees on travel status that is expected to continue for thirty (30) or more days 20 may not be laid off while on such status.
-Such employees shall not be counted among or reduce 21 the number of exceptions permitted by the provisions of Section 7.5 nor shall their rating prevent 22 the layoff or downgrade of employees with a higher rating who are otherwise subject to such 23 action.
-24 25 7.5(d)(4) Employees selected by management to participate in a program of formal training in a 26 field outside their current Job Classification, which training is conducted or approved by the 27 Company, and employees who at management's request transfer from one major functional area 28 to another for a Company-sponsored skill transition and retraining program will be assigned a 29 unique job code upon entering the training program or upon transfer to the new functional area 30 respectively.
-The trainee shall retain this unique code for a period of six (6) months following 31 completion of training or transfer to the new functional area, as the case may be, in order to 32 allow time for the trainee to demonstrate his or her adaptability to the new assignment.
-During 33 the period in which the trainee is assigned the unique code, he or she will retain the retention rating held at the time of assignment to the unique code.
+1 7.5(d)(1)a One (1) employee may be subject to the 10% exception if there are one (1) to 2 fourteen (14) employees in the retention rating group; 3 4 7.5(d)(1)b Two (2) employees may be subject to the 10% exception if there are fifteen (15) 5 to twenty-four (24) employees in the retention rating group; 6 7 7.5(d)(1)c Three (3) employees may be subject to the 10% exception if there are twenty-five 8 (25) to thirty-four (34) employees in the retention rating group; 9 10 7.5(d)(1)d Higher numbered retention rating groups may be rounded similarly.
+11 12 7.5(d)(2) Designated for Layoff.
+Employees designated for layoff in a retention rating group 13 that is sequenced by levels with a group that has lower levels and which is populated, will be 14 allowed a downgrade in lieu of layoff.
+15 16 7.5(d)(3) Travel.
+Employees on travel status that is expected to continue for thirty (30) or more 17 days may not be laid off while on such status.
+Such employees shall not be counted among or 18 reduce the number of exceptions permitted by the provisions of Section 7.5 nor shall their rating 19 prevent the layoff or downgrade of employees with a higher rating who are otherwise subject to 20 such action.
+21 22 7.5(d)(4) Unique Job Code.
+Employees selected by management to participate in a program of 23 formal training in a field outside their current Job Classification, which training is conducted or 24 approved by the Company, and employees who at management's request transfer from one major 25 functional area to another for a Company-sponsored skill transition and retraining program will be assigned a unique job code upon entering the training program or upon transfer to the new 26 27 functional area respectively.
+The trainee shall retain this unique code for a period of six (6) 28 months following completion of training or transfer to the new functional area, as the case may 29 be, in order to allow time for the trainee to demonstrate his or her adaptability to the new 30 assignment.
+During the period in which the trainee is assigned the unique code, he or she will 31 retain the retention rating held at the time of assignment to the unique code.
 In the event a surplus is declared in the trainee's new assignment and if the trainee's rating would cause him or her to be an individual surplused, the trainee will be returned for assignment to an area under his or her last held regular assigned Job Classification and the retention rating of record.

-7.5(d)(5) Employees laid off after refusing less than equivalent job offers made as a result of redeployment activities will be coded as a layoff and will be regarded for all Company purposes as a laid off employee.
+7.5(d)(5) Redeployment.
+Employees laid off after refusing less than equivalent job offers made as a result of re-deployment activities will be coded as a layoff and will be regarded for all Company purposes as a laid off employee.

-7.5(d)(6) The Company and the Union agree that, any provision in the parties' Collective Bargaining Agreements to the contrary notwithstanding, an employee may request that he or she be voluntarily laid off without regard to assigned rating or adjustments for company service.
+7.5(d)(6) Voluntary Layoff.
+The Company and the Union agree that, any provision in the parties' Collective Bargaining Agreements to the contrary notwithstanding, an employee may request that he or she be voluntarily laid off without regard to assigned rating or adjustments for company service.
 If the request is approved by management, the employee will be coded as a layoff and will be regarded for all Company purposes as a laid off employee.
 The Union will be advised of all employees approved for voluntary layoff.